sensu-plugins/sensu-plugins-zfs/README.md

 At this time ideas for additional checks/metrics would be very much appreciated.

+I have a few ideas that would be nice:

+- [ ] Check that disks have been scrubbed recently
+- [ ] Check pool capacity

 Bug reports and pull requests are welcome on GitHub at https://github.com/blacksails/sensu-plugins-zfs.